strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

 Well, because, when trying to deal with latency using callbacks, programmers are basically _left on their own_.
-In a way, using callbacks, _they end up in callback hell_.
+In a way, when using callbacks, _they end up in callback hell_.

 There must be a better way to deal with latency.